Tanvig/Dawid-Skene-Algorithm-for-Unreliable-Data/README.md

 **Note**: The dataset is not uploaded here due to confidential reasons.

+## Dataset description
+The dataset contains 11 columns and 35628 rows.
+Each entry in the dataset represents a unique word along with annotations provided by different annotators.

+### Data Fields
+* **Annotator** : Identifier for the annotator who labeled the word.
+This helps in tracking which annotator provided which label.

+* **Task** : A unique identifier for the task or batch the annotation was part of, linking it to specific annotation sessions or projects.

+* **WordRT** : Reaction time for the annotation of the word, providing insight into the annotator's response time, which can be an indirect measure of task difficulty or annotator certainty.

+* **WordTag** : The Part-of-Speech (POS) tag assigned by the annotator to the word, representing the annotator's interpretation of the word's grammatical role in the sentence.

+* **SentRT** : Reaction time for annotating the entire sentence, useful for analyzing the overall complexity of the annotation task.

+* **SentId** : A unique identifier for the sentence from which the word is extracted, useful for sentence-level analysis and context understanding.

+* **Word** : The actual word that was annotated, serving as the primary data point for POS tagging.

+* **Text** : The full sentence from which the word is taken, providing context for the word within its natural linguistic environment.

+* **Freq** : Frequency score of the word in the corpus, indicating how common or rare the word is.

+* **Length** : The length of the word in characters, which can sometimes correlate with annotation difficulty or word complexity.

+* **Gold** : The gold standard label for the word, considered the correct POS tag based on expert or consensus review.
+This is used to validate and evaluate the accuracy of the annotations provided by the crowd.

 ### ipynb file
 * Includes statistics of the dataset.